yusufozturk/panther/docs/gitbook/policies/scanning/README.md

 Make sure you have at least one AWS Account Source configured with the `DeployCloudWatchEventSetup`set to`true`
 {% endhint %}

-1. Login to the `Administrator` account's AWS Console
+1. Sign in to the `Administrator` account's AWS Console
 2. On the [CloudFormation StackSets](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacksets) page, select the `panther-real-time-events` StackSet
 3. Select the `Actions` button on the top right and select `Add new stacks to StackSet`
 4. Add the new AWS account ID's into the Account numbers field, specify regions, and click through to the `Submit` button